perusio/drupal-with-nginx/README.md

    Now any attempt to access the files under this directory directly will return a 404.

+## Nginx as a Reverse Proxy: Proxying to Apache for PHP

+   If you **absolutely need** to use the rather _bad habit_ of deploying web apps relying on `.htaccess`, or you just want to use Nginx as a reverse proxy.
+The config allows you to do so.
+Note that this provides some benefits over using only Apache, since Nginx is much faster than Apache.
+Furthermore you can use the proxy cache and/or use Nginx as a load balancer.

 ## Installation

    1. Move the old `/etc/nginx` directory to `/etc/nginx.old`.